How Much Does It Cost to Build a Website for a Small Business

 Design customization levels

 Customization ranges from light adjustments to full redesigns.
-Small adjustments inside a template keep the cost low.
+Small adjustments inside a template keep the cost of small business website low.
 Medium customization adds new sections and polished styling.
 High customization brings a completely unique design, advanced visuals, and brand specific layouts.
 Each level aligns with different budgets and business goals.

 Graphic showing different levels of website design customization